 - You can take an antibiotic with Humira if your doctor decides they should be used together.
 In some cases, your doctor may decide to stop your Humira, either temporarily or for a longer period, while you are being treated for an infection.

 - Humira is an immunosuppressant and is known to increase the risk for infections, including bacterial, fungal or viral infections.

-- To help protect you from certain infections, for example, the influenza virus, you should receive certain vaccines.
+- To help protect you from certain infections, for example, the influenza virus or COVID, you should receive certain vaccines.
 You should avoid live vaccines.
-Speak with your doctor about which vaccines you should use.
+Speak with your doctor about which vaccines you should use before you receive them.

 - How much does Humira cost without insurance?

 - Does Humira cause weight gain or weight loss?